COSC1127-AI/pacman-contest-cluster/README.md

     sudo cp planners/ff /usr/local/bin/.
   ```

+  You can get some of the FF planners [here](https://github.com/ssardina-planning/planners).

 #### Central Script Host

 In the **local machine** (e.g., your laptop) that will dispatch game jobs to the cluster via the `pacman_contest_cluster.py` script: